Monument to the Unknown Hero: Design

 The monument is in the form of a sarcophagus made of black granite from Jablanica.
 The sarcophagus in surrounded by caryatids representing all the peoples of the Kingdom of Yugoslavia.
 They represent Bosnian, Montenegrin, Dalmatian, Croatian, Slovenian, Vojvodina’s, Serbian and South Serbian women.
 The top of the sarcophagus is marked with an inscription reading "Alexander I King of Yugoslavia to the Unknown Hero".
 The monument is 14.5 m high, and 36 m in length, while the stairs from the approaching side are 93 m long.
 The tomb with the remains of the unknown hero is located in the crypt (underground room) in the base of the monument.
 The tomb is marked only by the date "1912–1918", the duration of the Balkan Wars and World War I.

 There is also a deeper symbolism of the complex.
 The monument is placed on the five-step pyramid, which symbolizes five centuries of Ottoman occupation of Serbia.
 Caryatids actually represent mothers of the fallen soldiers, who are keeping the peace and sanctity of the burial place.
 The monument is also one of the rare such venues which is located outside of the town center.
 King Alexander wanted to transform the top of the Avala into the replica of the Kajmakčalan mountain which gained almost mythical importance after the 1916 Battle of Kaymakchalan between Serbia and Bulgaria, and was euphemistically called "Gate of the Homeland" or the "Altar of the Motherland".
 The monument was to represent the relocated commemorative chapel from Kajmakčalan and even plants which grow on that mountain, or resemble it, were planted around the monument.
 During the 1934–1938 period when the monument was built, the surrounding area was also forested with the specific species of conifers.
 They were specifically ordered from the botanical garden in Munich, Germany.
 A certain number of trees was donated to Yugoslavia personally by Adolf Hitler.

 Controversies

-Some historians consider the terminology used for the complex erroneous.
-Instead of the monument, word tomb should be used instead: Tomb of the Unknown Hero.
+Some historians consider the terminology used for the complex to be erroneous.
+Instead of the word monument, the word tomb should be used instead: Tomb of the Unknown Hero.

 Identity speculation

 Based on the examination in 1921 and the properties discovered, it wasn't possible to identify the soldier or even to conclude in which unit he served.
-Several historians from Belgrade and Sarajevo have claimed that the unknown hero is a Bosniak named Sulejman Balić, a soldier from Duga Poljana, a town between Novi Pazar and Sjenica, that fought in the Serbian army against Austria-Hungary.
-But as the evidence suggest, the soldier was drafted immediately prior to the battle in October 1915, as he didn't receive the ID badge, so this claim is unlikely.
+Several historians from Belgrade and Sarajevo have claimed that the unknown hero is a Bosniak named Sulejman Balić, a soldier from Duga Poljana, a town between Novi Pazar and Sjenica, that fought in the Royal Serbian Army against Austria-Hungary.
+But as the evidence suggest, the soldier was drafted immediately prior to the Central Powers offensive in October 1915, as he didn't receive the ID badge, so this claim is unlikely.